tamilarasan2001/M2-EmbSys-project/Casestudy/README.md

 # FEATURES
 * can be used to power the traffic lights and streetlights
 * can be used in home to power the appliances using solar power
-* These can be used in industries as more energy can be saved by rotating the panel
+* can be used in industries as more energy can be saved by rotating the panel
 # Limitations of Sun Tracking Solar Panel Circuit
 * Though this system is more useful it has low efficiency in rainy season
 * As they are expensive they required to change from time to time